awslabs/amazon-kinesis-scaling-utils/README.md

  "scaleUp": {
-     "scaleThresholdPct":Integer - at what threshold we should scale up, "scaleAfterMins":Integer - how many minutes above the scaleThresholdPct we should wait before scaling up, "scaleCount":Integer - number of Shards to scale up by, "scalePct":Integer - % of current Stream capacity to scale up by },
+     "scaleThresholdPct":Integer - at what threshold we should scale up, "scaleAfterMins":Integer - how many minutes above the scaleThresholdPct we should wait before scaling up, "scaleCount":Integer - number of Shards to scale up by (prevails over scalePct), "scalePct":Integer - % of current Stream capacity to scale up by },
  "scaleDown":{
-     "scaleThresholdPct":Integer - at what threshold we should scale down, "scaleAfterMins":Integer - how many minutes below the scaleThresholdPct we should wait before scaling down, "scaleCount":Integer - number of Shards to scale down by, "scalePct":Integer - % of current Stream capacity to scale down by, "coolOffMins":Integer - number of minutes to wait after a Stream scale down before we scale down again }
+     "scaleThresholdPct":Integer - at what threshold we should scale down, "scaleAfterMins":Integer - how many minutes below the scaleThresholdPct we should wait before scaling down, "scaleCount":Integer - number of Shards to scale down by (prevails over scalePct), "scalePct":Integer - % of current Stream capacity to scale down by, "coolOffMins":Integer - number of minutes to wait after a Stream scale down before we scale down again }